 In addition, do pin and share my farmhouse pediment makeover to inspire others to see past the box store decor to make their own home story.

 Up next, I am taking these freebies and making them into something new.
-Stay tuned!
+See its new use HERE.

 Also, more fun projects like this farmhouse pediment: